werefin/IsO-RAN-xApp/README.md

-# O-RAN-SC Hello World Xapp in Golang
+# O-RAN-SC IsO-RAN xApp in Golang

 This repository contains open-source code for a prototype golang xAPP for near real-time RAN Intelligent Controller which makes use of golang Xapp Framework.